NextronSystems/thor-manual/usage/deployment.rst

 If there is uncertainty it's recommended to generate ``server`` type licenses which are more expensive but run on both system types.

-For exapmple: To retrieve a valid license for the servers named ``SRV001`` and ``SRV002`` you can use the following command:
+For example: To retrieve a valid license for the servers named ``SRV001`` and ``SRV002`` you can use the following command:

 .. code:: bash

    curl -XPOST "https://my-asgard.internal:8443/api/v0/licensing/issue?token=OJCBaTq4VGLjrCes2k4ACCQOzg0AxAoz01" -o licenses.zip -d "type=server" -d "hostnames=SRV001" -d "hostnames=SRV002" ... -d "hostnames=hostnameN"

 If you can't use curl and want to retrieve a license as part of a bigger PowerShell script, you can use the following code snippet to help you with the retrieval.

 .. code:: powershell